 - Explore the stories and traditions of our First Nations Peoples - past, present and emerging

-This nine-day immersion will spend two nights in Darwin before venturing 220km South West to the Indigenous Community of Nauiyu Nambiyu located on the banks of the mighty Daly River.
-Students will spend their time immersed in the day-to-day life of the locals, developing relationships and learning how to live off the land.
-Three nights are spent living in the community before heading out to camp in the bush, visiting many sacred sights, listening to Dreamtime stories whilst laying under the stars, sampling the vast array of bush tucker, and attempting to catch the elusive barramundi.
+This nine-day immersion will spend two nights in Darwin visiting culturally and historically significant sites beginning with a Welcome to Country ceremony and cultural awareness session at Nungalinya College with Traditional Owners.
+The next day the team ventures 220km South West to the First Nations Community of Nauiyu Nambiyu located on the banks of the mighty Daly River.
+Students will spend their time immersed in the day-to-day life of the locals, contribute to a service learning initiative, developing relationships and learning how to find time for ‘Dadirri’ and to respect country.
+Time out camping, visiting sacred sights, listening to Dreamtime stories whilst laying under the stars, sampling the vast array of bush tucker, and attempting to catch the elusive barramundi.
+The return trip to Darwin is via the beautiful Litchfield National Park, before concluding with the final night experiencing the culturally diverse markets.
+Date 27 July – 4 August 2024

 This experience is unique as it allows Mt Sion students to trek solo, or with a family member.
 In the past students have trekked with fathers, mothers, uncles, older siblings and mentors.
 The villages, history, people and scenery of the Paupua New Guinea jungle will not soon be forgotten.